aryanasadianuoit/Distilling-Knowledge-via-Intermediate-Classifiers/README.md

   </ul>
   <h2 id="introduction">Introduction</h2>
 <p text-align: justify>
-  <b>Distilling Knowledge via Intermediate Classifier Heads (DIH)</b> is a knowledge distillation framework that specifically tries to mitigate the negative impact of <b>the capacity gap</b>, i.e., the difference in model complexity between the teacher and the student model on knowledge distillation.
-This approach improves the canonical knowledge distillation (KD) with the help of the teacher's <b>intermediate representations</b> (the outputs of some of the hidden layers).
+  <b>Distilling Knowledge via Intermediate Classifier Heads (DIH)</b> is a knowledge distillation framework that specifically tries to mitigate the negative impact of <i>the capacity gap</i>, i.e., the difference in model complexity between the teacher and the student model on knowledge distillation.
+This approach improves the canonical knowledge distillation (KD) with the help of the teacher's <i>intermediate representations</i> (the outputs of some of the hidden layers).
   <br>
   <h3 id="dih_pipeline">DIH training pipeline</h3>
   <ol>
   <li>First <b>k</b> classifier heads have to be mounted to various intermediate layers of the teacher (see <a href="#arch_table"">Table 1</a> for the structure of models, i.e., the location and also the value of <b>k</b> in this repository).</li>
-  <li>The added intermediate classifier heads pass a <b>cheap, and efficient</b> fine-tuning (while the main teacher is frozen).
+  <li>The added intermediate classifier heads pass a cheap and efficient fine-tuning (while the main teacher is frozen).
 The fine-tuning step is quite cheaper and more efficient than training a whole model (i.e., a fraction of teacher model , and the added intermediate classifier head module) from scratch.
 This is due to the frozen state of the backbone of the model, i.e., inly the added intermediate head needs to be trained.</li>
   <li>The cohort of classifiers (all the mounted ones + the final main classifier) co-teach the student simultaneously with knowledge distillation.</li>
   </ol>
 Our experiments on various teacher-student pairs of models and datasets have demonstrated that the proposed approach outperforms the canonical knowledge distillation approach and its extensions, which are intended to address the capacity gap problem.